-The European Pact for Gender Equality, as well as the Annual Report on Equality between Women and Men, should be linked to the established follow-up mechanisms of the Lisbon Strategy, taking into account the European Youth Pact, and aim to promote the implementation of gender mainstreaming in actions taken within the strategy.
+The European Pact for Gender Equality, as well as the Annual Report on Equality between Women and Men, should be integrated into the established follow-up mechanisms of the Partnership for growth and employment, taking into account the European Youth Pact, and aim to promote the implementation of gender mainstreaming in actions taken within the strategy.
 When reporting on the implementation of their NRPs for jobs and growth, Member States are encouraged to include a perspective of gender equality, especially concerning Guideline 18.
-The Commission and the Council are invited to do likewise in the Annual Progress Report on the Lisbon Strategy.
+The Commission and the Council are invited to do likewise in the Annual Progress Report on the Partnership for growth and employment.